AimanAnizan56/AimanAnizan56/README.md

 ## 👋 Hello there

 #### I'm Aiman Anizan!
+I am highly motivated in software engineering with a passion for creating innovative and user-friendly technology.
 I love exploring new technologies in programming

-- 📜 I was a former student of Diploma in Computer Science.
+- 🎓 I was a former student of Diploma in Computer Science and Degree of Information Systems Engineering.

-- 🎓 Currently, I am pursuing a Bachelor of Information Systems (Hons.) in Information Systems Engineering at UiTM in Malaysia.
+- 🏢 Currently, I am working as a programmer for developing desktop application in Kuala Lumpur, Malaysia.

 - 🌱 I have a strong interest in the MERN stack and have gained some experience with ReactJS, Express, and NodeJS.

-- ⚡ I'm still in learning about Cloud Native, Docker, Webpack, MongoDB and Gulp.
+- ⚡ Currently exploring and learning about NextJS, Python, Cloud Native, Docker, MongoDB.

 ## 🤙🏻 You can reach out